localvoid/ivi/packages/ivi/README.md

 ): VList;
 ```

-`List` creates a stateless view node for dynamic lists.
+- `entries` - Input data.

-`getKey` function should return a unique key for an entry.
+- `getKey` - Function that should return an unique key for each data entry.

-`render` function renders an entry.
+- `render` - Function that renders an entry.

 ### Context

 ### **`context()`**

+`context` creates context getter and context provider functions.

 ```ts
 function context = <T>(): [